MayankLuthyagi/AiChatBot-Public/README.md

 # AiChatBot

-**AiChatBot** is an AI-powered chatbot that interacts with you like a friend, providing a friendly, conversational experience.
-Whether you're feeling down, need advice, or just want to chat about your day, AiChatBot is here to listen and engage in a natural conversation.
+**AiChatBot** is an intelligent assistant designed to help you navigate and excel in programming languages.
+Whether you're a beginner learning the basics or tackling complex problems, AIChatBot provides instant solutions, explanations, and resources tailored to your needs.

 [Try the live demo here!](https://learn-pro.streamlit.app/)